catheg88/parched/README.md

 ##Technical implementation

 * The raindrops have speeds set in pixels per frame.
+There is only one raindrop in play at any given time.
+The raindrop is created with an initial speed of 2px/frame, and a starting position:
+"""
+var Rain = function (game) {
+  this.getStartPos();
+  this.fallSpeed = 2;
+  this.game = game;
+  this.dropped = false;
+};
+"""
+Every frame, the raindrop adjusts its position:
+`    this.pos[1] += this.fallSpeed;``
-Each time the
+Each time the raindrop falls, it increases its speed by 20%:
+`    this.fallSpeed += .2`
+Once the raindrop reaches the bottom of the screen, it changes its instance variable `dropped` from false to true, and checks whether it was caught.
+If it was, it is assigned a new starting position:
+`      game.rain.getStartPos();`

 ##Features for further development